"Research shows gardening makes us happier and healthier.

 Shade loving, some tolerate BRIGHT sun like JUNE, the best hosta ever!

 Before I knew it, they ended up inside our house because even those little houses we made were not sheltered from the terrible cold of 2017.
 November and December were brutal and below zero.
 People were running out of heating oil because it only lasted two weeks!
 One night with the wind chill, it was said to be about minus 10 degrees outside which was too cold even for a cat!
 People think cats can live outdoors, but they have no idea that there are too many dangers: weather, cat fights, cars, mean people too.
-Most live only a few years.
+Most live only a few years who lives outdoors as opposed to long-lived indoor cats.

 Kathie Adler will provide a free consultation as well as free literature so you can learn the ins and outs of Reverse Mortgages.
 She makes home visits or you can meet her at the Advisors' Office.
 Set up your appointment today, and take advantage of this life changing tool called a Reverse Mortgage.